IBM-Cloud/ansible-collection-ibm/docs/ibm_is_network_acl_rule.rst

     (Required for new resource) Network ACL id

+  name (False, str, None)
+    The user-defined name for this rule.
+Names must be unique within the network ACL the rule resides in.
+If unspecified, the name will be a hyphenated list of randomly-selected words.

-  destination (True, str, None)
+  action (True, str, None)
-    (Required for new resource) The destination CIDR block.
-The CIDR block 0.0.0.0/0 applies to all addresses.
+    (Required for new resource) Whether to allow or deny matching traffic

   udp (False, list, None)
     None

-  direction (True, str, None)
-    (Required for new resource) Direction of traffic to enforce, either inbound or outbound

   id (False, str, None)